box/box-swift-sdk-gen/README.md

 The usage docs that show how to make calls to the Box API with the SDK can be found [here](https://github.com/box/box-swift-sdk-gen/tree/main/docs).

 We recommend, familiarizing yourself with the remaining [authentication methods](https://github.com/box/box-swift-sdk-gen/tree/main/docs/Authentication.md), [uploading files](https://github.com/box/box-swift-sdk-gen/tree/main/docs/Uploads.md) and [downloading files](https://github.com/box/box-swift-sdk-gen/tree/main/docs/Downloads.md).

+# Integration Tests

+## Running integration tests locally

+### Create Custom Application

+To run integration tests locally you will need a `Custom App` created at https://cloud.app.box.com/developers/console with `Server Authentication (Client Credentials Grant)` selected as authentication method.
+Once created you can edit properties of the application:

+- In section `App Access Level` select `App + Enterprise Access`.
+You can enable all `Application Scopes`.
+- In section `Advanced Features` enable `Make API calls using the as-user header` and `Generate user access tokens`.

+Now select `Authorization` and submit application to be reviewed by account admin.

+### Export configuration

+To run integration tests, you need several environment variables specifying your account and the Box application you've created.

+1. Set the `CLIENT_ID` environment variable to its corresponding value from the `Configuration` tab in the section `OAuth 2.0 Credentials` of your application.
+2. Set the `CLIENT_SECRET` environment variable to its corresponding value from the `Configuration` tab in the section `OAuth 2.0 Credentials` of your application.
+3. Set the `ENTERPRISE_ID` environment variable to its corresponding value from the `General Settings` tab the section `App Info` of your application.
+4. Set the `USER_ID` environment variable to its corresponding value from the `General Settings` tab the section `App Info` of your application.
+5. Set the `BOX_FILE_REQUEST_ID` environment variable to the ID of file request already created in the user account.

+### Running tests

+To run integration tests locally:

+1. `swift test`

 # Questions, Bugs, and Feature Requests?